marko-cs/mooc-sec-project-I/README.md

 ## A09:2021 – Security Logging and Monitoring Failures

-Critical events such as logins, both success full and failed as well high value data changes should be logged.
+Critical events such as logins, both successful and failed, as well high value data changes should be logged.

-This solution assumes that for log files there is external solution to collect those into centralized location and prevent altering.
-Created logs contains related session id information so that those can easily correlated in particular session.
+Application creates several log entries.
+All created logs contains related session id information so that those can easily correlated in particular session.

-Added log configuration is not production ready entries are created into console.
+Added log configuration is not production ready since log entries are created into console.
 That can be easily changed without any code changes.
 - https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/secprojectI/settings.py#L127

 Log entries are created when user logs in and out.
 - https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/flawsapp/views.py#L49
 - https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/flawsapp/views.py#L68

 When user deletes own record or creates new one log entries is created for both.
+If user tries remove record without ownership warning log entry is created.
 - https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/flawsapp/views.py#L39
 - https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/flawsapp/views.py#L23

+This solution assumes that for log files there is external solution to collect those into centralized location and prevent altering.

 ## Cross-site Request Forgery